haproxytech/kubernetes-ingress/documentation/README.md

 Possible values:

 - Wildcard `*`, allow access for all HTTP methods.
-- A comma seperated list of HTTP methods
+- A comma-separated list of HTTP methods

 Example: